Mjxkill/yocto-nxp-debix/sources/meta-nxp-connectivity/README.md

 # What's new

-- Upgrade Matter clusters and Matter controller binaries based on Matter v1.4
+- Upgraded the Matter software component revisions to [Matter v1.3](https://github.com/project-chip/connectedhomeip/tree/v1.3-branch)
-- Support IW610 chipset on i.MX 91EVK
+- Added the Energy Management, including the Energy Management Cluster and the Energy EVSE Cluster support
-- Support K32W1 for Zigbee coordinator based on ZIGBEE_1.0.16b
+- Introduced chip-tool-web2 alpha with Angular Material based UI, chip-tool-web2 is similar to chip-tool-web and currently supports onnetwork / ble-wifi/ ble-thread pairing and onoff read / on / off / toggle / subscribe features
-- Integrated Linux L6.6.52_2.2.0
+- Integrated Linux L6.6.3_2.0.0 and Yocto scarthgap

 # How to build the Yocto image with integrated OpenThread Border Router